matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-10.md

 ---
 layout: question
-title: Which GitHub feature provides code review capabilities?
+title: What are GitHub Releases used for?
 options:
-- Projects
+- Temporary code storage
-- Wikis
+- Packaging and distributing software versions
-- Issues
+- User authentication
-- Pull Request reviews
+- Code compilation
-answer: 4
+answer: 2
-explanation: Pull Request reviews allow team members to examine code changes, leave comments, suggest improvements, and approve or request changes before the code is merged.
+explanation: "GitHub Releases allow you to package software, release notes, and binary files for distribution.
+They provide a way to mark specific points in your repository's history as release versions."
 ---